fstaudt/helm-values/helm-values-intellij-plugin/README.md

   *A fallback schema is generated if JSON schema can't be downloaded from the external repository* *(schema not found, network failure ...).*\
   *The description of the fallback schema provides more information on the download issue.*
-- generate JSON schema `aggregated-values.schema.json` in `.idea/json-schemas`
+- generate JSON schema `aggregated-values.schema.json` in `.idea/json-schemas/<chart name>/`
-- generate JSON schema `extra-values.schema.json` in `.idea/json-schemas`

 The JSON schema `aggregated-values.schema.json` is used by default to validate file `values.yaml` in the same folder as `Chart.yaml`.\
-Additional JSON schema mappings can be configured in IntelliJ settings if required.

-The JSON schema `extra-values.schema.json` is used by default to validate any file named `*-values.yaml` in the same folder as `Chart.yaml`.\
-Additional JSON schema mappings can be configured in IntelliJ settings if required.
+Additional JSON schema mappings can be configured in IntelliJ settings if required (e.g. for other values files applied after packaging).

 Optional file `aggregated-values.schema.patch.json` can be created in the base folder of the chart (same folder as Chart.yaml) to [patch aggregated JSON schema](https://jsonpatch.com/).\
-Optional file `extra-values.schema.patch.json` can be created in the base folder of the chart (same folder as Chart.yaml) to [patch extra values JSON schema](https://jsonpatch.com/).\
 For more information on patch files, check dedicated section on [patch for generated JSON schemas](../README.md#patch-for-generated-json-schemas).